-Why does BEP20 and ERC20 wallets have the same address?
+Why do BEP20 and ERC20 wallets have the same address?

-The Binance Smart Chain is sort of like a modified code from Ethereum’s code.
+The BNB Smart Chain is sort of like a modified code from Ethereum’s code.
 As such, most of the infrastructure and algorithms are very similar on both networks.

 You will have the same deposit address for both BEP20 and ERC20